Containers and cranes fill Yangpu Port in Yangpu Economic Development Zone, South China's Hainan province. [Photo/IC]

-Meng Weiwei is busy checking factory quality, registering for a license and designing production lines ahead of the Chinese Lunar New Year.
+Meng Weiwei is busy checking factory quality, registering for a license and designing production lines ahead of the traditional Lunar New Year.

-Meng is the general manager of Jia Green Chocolate Works (Hainan) Co Ltd in the Jiangdong new area of Haikou, capital of South China's Hainan province.
-He said his project is expected to be put into production in the spring.
+Meng is the general manager of Jia Green Chocolate Works (Hainan) Co., Ltd. in the Jiangdong new area of Haikou, capital of south China's Hainan Province.
+He said that his project is expected to be put into production in the spring.

 "It will be the first foreign-invested production line for chocolate-related products in Hainan," he said.

-With a total area of 298 square kilometers, the Jiangdong new area is located on the east coast of Haikou.
+With a total area of 298 square kilometers, the Haikou Jiangdong New Area is located on the east coast of Haikou.
 The province is building the area into a pilot zone to deepen reform and opening-up.

-At the fourth China International Import Expo in Shanghai in November, Meng signed an agreement to locate the company in the Jiangdong new area.
-The firm will rely on preferential policies of the Hainan Free Trade Port to build a "creative chocolate industrial base", integrating production and processing, cultural creativity, image display, tourism and consumption.
+Last November, at the fourth China International Import Expo in Shanghai, Meng signed an agreement to locate the company in the Jiangdong new area.
+The firm will rely on preferential policies of the Hainan Free Trade Port to build a "creative chocolate industrial base" integrating production and processing, cultural creativity, image display, tourism and consumption.

-"We mainly produce and sell various kinds of handmade chocolate products with raw materials from places like Europe, the US and Canada.
+"We mainly produce and sell various kinds of handmade chocolate products with raw materials from places like Europe, America and Canada.
 The preferential tax policies in the free trade port are very conducive to the development of our company," Meng said.

-The Hainan Free Trade Port will help him better explore opportunities in the Chinese market, he added.
+The Hainan Free Trade Port will help him better explore opportunities in the Chinese market, Meng added.

 China is navigating high-level opening-up at the Hainan Free Trade Port.
-Hainan has seen robust growth in foreign investment inflows as it continues to improve its business environment.
+Hainan has seen robust growth in foreign investment inflow as it continues to improve its business environment.

-The province's actual use of foreign capital amounted to $3.52 billion in 2021, up 16.2 percent year-on-year.
-In the same year, 1,936 foreign-invested enterprises were established in Hainan, a year-on-year increase of 92.64 percent, according to the provincial department of commerce.
+Total foreign investment into the island, in actual use, amounted to 3.5 billion U.S. dollars in the year 2021, up 16.2 percent year on year.
+The same year, 1,936 foreign-invested enterprises were newly established in the province, a year-on-year increase of 92.64 percent, according to the provincial department of commerce.

-Authorities are also building the island as a national pilot zone for ecological civilization, which attracted foreign investment.
+Authorities are also building the island as a national pilot zone for ecological civilization, which attracted foreign investment in this regard.

 Thanks to preferential policies, more foreign capital in Hainan is flowing into the real economy.
-Last year, the actual use of foreign investment in modern services and manufacturing in the province accounted for over 97 percent of the total.
+In 2021, the actual use of foreign investment in modern services and manufacturing in Hainan accounted for over 97 percent of the total.

 Hainan will continue to open up to investment in a wider range and at a deeper level.
-Meanwhile, the free trade port will establish and improve mechanisms for fair competition and investor protection, and create a more attractive investment environment for more high-quality foreign-invested projects, said the provincial department of commerce.
+Meanwhile, the free trade port will establish and improve mechanisms for fair competition and investor protection, and create a more attractive investment environment to attract more high-quality foreign-invested projects, according to the provincial department of commerce.